jidongxiao/CSCI1200-DataStructures/lectures/19_trees_II/README.md

 ## 19.1 Warmup Exercise

-Write the ds set::destroy tree private helper function.
+Write the ds set::destroy tree private helper function, which can then be called by the destructor.

 ## 19.2 Insert